 Atrophy (shrinkage) of the breasts can also be present.
 The above symptoms are due to excessive male hormone production by the adrenals—androgens

 Calcium and the adrenal

 When excessive adrenal hormones are produced, the person has problems with the mineral calcium as well as others.
-In order to absorb calcium your blood needs to be a certain pH level.
+In order to absorb calcium your blood needs to be on a certain pH level.
 This term pH refers to the acid/alkaline levels.

-The body has many fluids, which need to be either acid or alkaline so when someone tells you your body needs to be acid or alkaline, you have to clarify what body fluid they are talking about.
-The salvia should be alkaline, the urine slightly acid, the stomach extremely acid and the blood just slightly alkaline.
+The body has many fluids, which need to be either acid or alkaline, so when someone tells you your body needs to be acid or alkaline, you have to clarify what body fluid they are talking about.
+The salvia should be alkaline, the urine slightly acid, the stomach extremely acid, and the blood just slightly alkaline.

 But behind that is an adrenal problem.
-Instead of calcium going into the body it accumulates on the body tissues.
+Instead of calcium going into the body, it accumulates on the body tissues.

-I have observed these cases to have excessive tartar on their teeth, calcium on the eyes as early cataracts, on the bones as heal spurs, on the joints as arthritis, on the bursa (joint sac) as bursitis, on the tendons as tendonitis, in the arteries as arteriosclerosis, deposits in the kidneys, on the toes as bunions and twitching under or on top of the left eyelid.
+I have observed these cases to have excessive tartar on their teeth, calcium on the eyes as early cataracts, on the bones as heal spurs, on the joints as arthritis, on the bursa (joint sac) as bursitis, on the tendons as tendonitis, in the arteries as arteriosclerosis, deposits in the kidneys, on the toes as bunions, and twitching under or on top of the left eyelid.